 “Saturday kebab with burnt vegetables and tahini” (46₪\$12) – ordering this dish turned into a saga.
 We ordered it without tahini, and the dish arrived with raw kebabs which had a cold interior.
 We returned it to be re-heated, but the kitchen staff accidentally placed tahini on the kebabs.
 Third time was the charm, but when we finally got the dish it had the same cold vegetables from the original order.
 So a bit of a hiccup with the service there.
 Nevertheless the kebab was good and juicy, and the burnt vegetables shined with strong grilled flavors.

 We sealed the meal with “Strawberries and Mascarpone cream with streusel, mint an a touch of olive oil” (28₪\$7.5).
 Simple and tasty.

-To sum up – Rak Hayom is a perfect food place for vegetarians due to the variety of options or for anyone wishing to try healthy Israeli comfort food.
+To sum up – Rak Hayom is a perfect food place for vegetarians due to the variety of options or for anyone wishing to try healthy Israeli comfort food, if you are a healthy foodie as I am, you might also want to learn about these vibrating exercise systems which are perfect for both home and office.
 It’s also a good way to get to know the flavors of the common Israeli kitchen.
 Unlike other lunch places where you leave feeling stuffed and heavy, Rak Hayom’s dishes will have you feeling uplifted and energetic after lunch.

 Rak Hayom Online: